MilesCranmer/gso/README.rst

 This app used to exist as a working plugin for sublime text.
 That code exists on the sublime-text `branch`.
 The library which was used for googling things was deprecated, and I switched to using vim.
-Therefore I am rewriting this as a vim plugin to use the official StackExchange API.
+Therefore I am rewriting this as a vim plugin to use a different plugin.

 *This plugin is not currently working, but when it does, it will be* **awesome**.
 Help is very welcome.